Azora-OS/azora/.github/SECRETS.md

 This document lists all the secrets that need to be configured in your GitHub repository for the CI/CD workflows to function properly.

+## ✅ Already Configured

+Your GitHub secrets are already set up.
+This guide shows how they integrate with AWS.

 ## Required Secrets

 Navigate to: **Settings → Secrets and variables → Actions → New repository secret**